Conrad Recommends: Death in the Rainforest

 The Gist: What’s so Fascinating about A Death in the Rainforest

 There’s more, of course, to Kulick’s story.
-Conrad Combrink, Silversea’s Senior Vice President of Expeditions, Turnaround Operations and Destination Management, tells us: “Kulick he learned his presence was not only putting his own life in jeopardy but also that of others in the village.”
+Conrad Combrink, Silversea’s Senior Vice President of Expeditions, Destination and Itinerary Management, tells us: “Kulick he learned his presence was not only putting his own life in jeopardy but also that of others in the village.”

 In the end, Combrink tells us, what makes A Death in the Rain Forest so fascinating, is that it’s “an illuminating look at the impact of white society on the farthest reaches of our globe.”
 Kulick, the anthropologist, finally realized, that he had to give up his study of this language and this village to save himself and the natives.